Oct 29, 2020 Jambo

 Remember, SRM support and training are just as crucial as SRM design.

-With “set it and forget it” software, there’s no real emphasis on product and feature updates or future maintenance, so this type of software won’t be improved or advanced to meet your future needs.
-This is common with CRM software that users try to customize to work as an SRM.
-This is problematic as these CRM customizations are often very costly and there’s no future stakeholder engagement support or maintenance with these types of systems (not to mention the fact that CRMs are built to manage customers and sales, not stakeholders and your relationships with your stakeholders).
+With “set it and forget it” software, no real emphasis on product and feature updates or future maintenance, so this software won't be improved or advanced to meet your future needs.
+This is common with CRM software, where users try to customize it to work as an SRM.
+This is problematic as these CRM customizations are often very costly, there's no future stakeholder engagement support or maintenance with these types of systems (not to mention that CRMs are built to manage customers and sales, not stakeholders and your relationships with your stakeholders).

 Want to learn more about the difference between CRM and SRM software?
 Check out the video below!